 Discover destination content that takes it to a whole other level

 Historical Web Series

 When Belleview Inn, formerly one of Florida’s grandest grand hotels dating back to the nineteenth century, was undergoing renovations after decades of disrepair, our client was looking to build momentum for the hotel’s reopening in 2018.
 So we created a four-part digital series, called the Belleview Inn Story, rolled out in chapters on the property website as the restoration project neared completion.

 While part of the goal was to capture the storied past that lives on in the new hotel, it also promoted the unique historical experiences that guests could become a part of on-site.
 For example, the several restored spaces to visit, including Morton’s Reading Room, a wood-paneled den-like space packed with historical artifacts from the hotel’s heyday; the Tiffany Room, boasting the original Tiffany glass panels that made up the room’s iconic curved ceiling; and Maisie’s Marketplace, mimicking the hotel’s original ice cream parlor from the ’20s and ’30s with a black and white tile floor and tin ceiling.
 The content series lives on as a top-nav section on the hotel’s website for users to continue to explore today – and soak in the history as if they were a previous guest visiting during the hotel’s Gilded Age.

 If you’re ready to take your experiential destination marketing to the next level, we can help.
-We power the content marketing of top hotel brands by crafting stories that spark travelers’ interest and getting that content into the right hands with custom magazines, multiple websites, email marketing, blogs, social media, and more.
+We power the content marketing for DMOs, hotels, and other travel brands by crafting stories that spark travelers’ interest and getting that content into the right hands with custom magazines, multiple websites, email marketing, blogs, social media, and more.
 Check out these case studies to see our work in action: